cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

 * are visible on the network from the Zabbix-server
 * Have a functional zabbix agent
-* accept incoming TCP and UDP communications on the 10050 port, listening port of Zabbix agents by default.
+* accept incoming TCP and UDP communications on the 10050 port (listening port of Zabbix agents by default).

 ### Example of monitoring a server Ghost